 A strong keyboarding skill is arguably the best technical skill you can acquire in today’s digital era.
 Yet so many individuals fail to master this important skill because they never learn to properly touch type.
 To establish keyboard mastery, it’s important to equip yourself with the right tools for a successful outcome.
 You really only need three things:

-1) A specialized keyboard or typing cover that will prevent you from looking at your fingers while typing
+A specialized keyboard or typing cover that will prevent you from looking at your fingers while typing.

-3) Lots of repetition!
-No skill is properly acquired without lots of time and practice so be sure to commit to daily practice and letter by letter you’ll achieve true touch type mastery
+Like any skill, keyboard mastery cannot be acquired without lots of time and practice so be sure to commit to daily practice and letter by letter you’ll achieve true touch type mastery.

 Top Keyboards and Covers for Learning to Type

 Here are the top 5 recommendations for keyboards and covers for learning how to touch type:

 An easy winner here is the KeyMaster Learning Lights Keyboard.
 Designed by keyboarding teachers but with the quality of a gaming keyboard, this keyboard takes the work out of hiding key lettering.
 Each key can be turned on or off with the press of a button to view or hide key visibility.
 For example, if you wanted to practice touch typing on the home row, you could press the SET key + desired keys to turn off the backlighting, effectively making each key appear to be blank.
 Problem solved!
 If you can’t see the key characters, the temptation to look at your fingers while typing is eliminated.